NetSAIL-UCI/Phoenix/README.md

 ### Uploading Phoenix source code

-Once the cloudlab is setup and the resources are running, do the following steps:
+Once the CloudLab account is setup with ssh key generation, do the following steps:

 1. Open the CloudLab Experiment Page and open the `ListView`.
 A table will appear with 25 nodes (one entry for each node).
-All entries in this table must be ‘ready’ and startup column must be ‘finished’ for all 25 entries.
+All entries in this table must be `ready` and startup column must be `finished` for all 25 entries.
 2. Starting from the second row (excluding the header row) copy all the rows at once and paste in the src/workloads/cloudlab/setup_cloudlab.py in list_view_str variable in `main`.
+For illustration, we show how the list_view_str should look like after the copy and paste is performed [here](https://github.com/NetSAIL-UCI/Phoenix/blob/main/src/workloads/cloudlab/setup_cloudlab.py).
 3. Execute using the command: `python3 -m src.workloads.cloudlab.setup_cloudlab`

 This will upload all the required source code to `node-0`

-Next, ssh into `node-0` and run the following command bash node-0_startup.sh
+Next, ssh into `node-0` and run the following command `bash node-0_startup.sh`

 This command will download all dependencies that are required for running the real-world experiment.

 Finally, the successful execution of the `setup_cloudlab.py` script will print the IP address of the k8s cluster which is publicly accessible.
 Open this IP address link and a nginx page should appear.
-This will indicate that cloudlab cluster is publicly available for our loadgeneration module.
+This will indicate that cloudlab cluster is publicly available (to be later used by our loadgeneration module).

 Store the ip address for later use when performing load generation.